WORKING WITH DG ECHO AS AN NGO PARTNER | 2021 - 2027

 • Available open amount: € 1.500.000 + € 350.000 – € 300.000 = € 1.550.000

 As soon as the partner submits the final payment request (together with the final report), and assuming that the total incurred costs correspond to the initial budget, the open amount will return to € 2.000.000.

 The open amount will be reduced on the date of the submission of the Final Report.

 The submission of interim report will not affect the threshold of the open amount.

-Consortia within ECHO-funded grant agreements are defined as an Action under which several FPA partners work together under a consortium arrangement, with one FPA partner signing the Specific Grant Agreement and acting as the lead of the consortium, while other FPA partners also take part in the implementation.
+Consortia within ECHO-funded grant agreements is defined as an Action under which several partners work together under a consortium arrangement, with one Certified partner signing the MGA and acting as the coordinator, while other Certified NGOs and partners also take part in the implementation.
 DG ECHO will not impose on partners to work in consortia.
 However, it may decide to fund voluntary consortia when operationally justified.

-The Specific Grant Agreement will be signed only with the lead partner organisation, while the other consortia members will be described in section 6.7 of the Single Form.
+The MGA will be signed only with the lead partner organisation, while the partners will sign Accession Forms.
+All consortium members will be described in he Single Form.
 In order to ease ECHO assessment of the proposal, it might be advisable to indicate which partner will be in charge of a specific result.